msp-strath/cs208-logic/pages/specify-verify.md

    3. If the input is a map and a start and end point, the output is the route from the start to the end point that is “the best”.
    4. If the input is a description of the obstacles currently visible on the road, the output is instructions to the car's steering, brakes and acceleration that avoids them in the safest way possible.

 It is possible to think of “specifications” that are quite difficult to write down.
-Nevertheless, it is possible for some small critical parts of programs to give precise specifications, such as “this program sorts arrays”, or this “program
+Nevertheless, it is possible for some small critical parts of programs to give precise specifications, such as “this program sorts arrays”, or this “program never throws a `NullPointerException`”.

-Using the `exec` predicate, we can write what it means for
+### Partial and Total Correctness

-The program `prog` satisfies a specification if whenever `P` is true for the input, then `Q` is true for any output of the program:
+We can say that the program `prog` satisfies a specification if whenever `P` is true for the input, then `Q` is true for any output of the program:

 ```formula
 all input. all output.
 P(input) -> exec(prog, input, output) -> Q(output)